warnikchow/storylineNLP/README.md

 - CL: Computational Linguistics
 - NIPS: Neural Information Processing Systems (currently NeurIPS)
 - ICLR: International Conference on Learning Representations
+- AAAI: Conference on Artificial Intelligence, by Association for the Advancement of Artificial Intelligence
 - ICASSP: International Conference on Acoustics, Speech, and Signal Processing
 - ACL: Annual Meeting of the Association for Computational Linguistics
 - NAACL: North American Chapter of the Association for Computational Linguistics